TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/sql.md

 * Over the last 5 years:
   - The number of movies released are fairly stable, above the 165 mark, with its peak at 192 movies in 2016
   - By month-wise, September has the most releases, followed by October
-  - While the general highs are in Sep, 2016 seems to be an outlier whereby November saw the most releases... _testing the market perhaps_?<br/>
+  - While the general highs are in Sep, 2016 seems to be an outlier whereby November saw the most releases... _testing the market perhaps_?
 <br/>

 <a href="https://github.com/TheWorldAtMyFingerTips/TheWorldAtMyFingerTips.github.io/blob/master/images/SQL/12.%20Dashboard_Takeaways_1.png"><img src="images/SQL/12.
 Dashboard_Takeaways_1.png">